syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 MaximumDate
 </td>
 <td>
-Specifies the maximum date that can be selected in date editor.
+Specifies the maximum date that can be selected in the date editor.
 </td>
 </tr>
 <tr>